-You may recognize the Shetland Sheepdog by his nickname – “Sheltie” – or by his appearance, which is, essentially, a smaller version of the famous collie, Lassie.
+You may recognize the Shetland Sheepdog by his nickname – “Sheltie” – or by his appearance.
+The Sheltie is, essentially, a smaller version of the famous Collie, Lassie.
 In fact, the Shetland Sheepdog is the Collie's cousin.

 The stunning coat of the Shetland Sheepdog is nothing short of jaw-dropping.
 It can come in a variety of colors, including sable, blue merle, and black.

 The Shetland Sheepdog has a long history of enjoying serving his master.
 This is because his ancestors were known for their work with farmers in Scotland.
 There, they would chase hungry animals out of their masters' gardens and herd farm animals when necessary.

 Today, the Shetland Sheepdog is just as well known for his wonderful temperament as he is for his high-pitched bark.

 Shetland Sheepdogs have a personality to match their diva-like appearance.
 They're intelligent dogs, but they can also be a bit stubborn.

 They also have a lot of energy.
 This makes them one of those breeds that need to be run, not walked, to help them expend their energy.

 One look at this dog tells you all you need to know how often he should be groomed: regularly.

 The Shetland Sheepdog has a double coat, and it sheds.
 A lot.